ProServicesStorage/ansible_configs/README.md

 ### Setup bootstrap server

-Prior to running ansible-pull the ansilbe package needs to be installed.
+Prior to running ansible-pull the ansible package needs to be installed on the laptop/desktop we are updating.
 To do this we can run a shell script from a local web server.
+You could, of course, just install manually as well using the steps in the script.

 Complete the following steps on a web server.